PowerPoint vs Keynote: Unbiased ComparisonAug 16, 2022

 PowerPoint is much more than a presentation tool.
 To start with, you can use it as your graphics app.
 While it is no match for apps like Photoshop, you can do a lot of graphic design work on PowerPoint.

 Additionally, PowerPoint allows users to make their presentations available online.
-You can convert your slides to video format and upload them online or share your slides during a webinar.
+You can convert your slides to video format and upload them online or share them during a webinar.

 Who Is Keynote Best for?

 Additionally, Apple's Continuity features will allow you to continue working on your Keynote slides across different Apple devices.
-It doesn't matter if you are with your Mac, iPhone, or iPad, work will go on.
+It doesn't matter if you are with your Mac, iPhone, or iPad; work will continue.

 The quality of the built-in templates in Keynote is unmatched.
-Keynote templates are so visually appealing that you won't have to put in a lot of work to create a beautiful presentation.
+Keynote templates are so visually appealing that you won't have to work much to create a beautiful presentation.

 Keynote is more user-friendly than PowerPoint.
 Though you won't master Keynote instantly, it has a shorter learning curve.

 One of the reasons for this is that the toolbar in Keynote has a minimalistic design and is easy to understand.
-You will be able to find the functions you need and complete your tasks with minimal fuss.
+You can find your needed functions and complete your tasks with minimal fuss.

 Apple also updates the app regularly to ensure users get the best experience.